harryseo1992/Pycharm-For-Dummies/docs/configuration.md

 {: .no_toc }

-Before write actual code with PyCharm, you need to make a basic setup for PyCharm.
+Before writing actual code with PyCharm, you need to make a basic setup for PyCharm.
-You will be able to make a new project in your PyCharm and Python file by successfully follow the steps below.
+You will be able to create a new project in your PyCharm and Python file by successfully follow the steps below.
 {: .fs-6 .fw-300 }

 ## Table of contents